Planar boundaries and parabolic subgroups: Peripheral Subgroups

+We note that $G_Z$ might not be one ended, so Theorem~\ref{thm:nocutpairs} will not apply in all cases.
+As shown by Proposition~\ref{prop:ParabolicCutPairs}, the conclusion of Theorem~\ref{thm:nocutpairs} need not hold when the rigid group in question is not one ended.
+Nevertheless, we show that the pinched boundary of $G_Z$ cannot have cut pairs since it arises as a vertex group of a splitting of $G$.

+\begin{proof} If $G_Z$ is a one-ended group, we apply Theorem \ref{thm:nocutpairs}.
+In general, assume that the pinched boundary $M_Z$ is not a circle.
+Then $G_Z$ is a rigid vertex group by Lemma~\ref{lem:CircleBoundary}, so $G_Z$ has no elementary splittings relative to $\mathcal{Q}_Z$.
+According to Lemma~\ref{lem:NoSplitting}, the pinched boundary is a Peano continuum without cut points such that all local cut points are parabolic.

-\begin{proof} By way of contradiction, suppose that $M_Z$ has a cut pair.
-First note that $M_Z$ cannot be a circle by Lemma~\ref{lem:CircleBoundary}, since we have assumed that $G_Z$ is not quadratically hanging.
-Then by Proposition~\ref{prop:SeparableInseparable}, there exists an inseparable cut pair.
-By Proposition~\ref{prop:NoSplitting}, an inseparable cut pair in $M_Z$ must consist of parabolic points $a$ and $b$.
-Let $\{a,b \}$ be such an inseparable cut pair.
-The strategy is to show that there is a parabolic inseparable cut pair $\lbrace a',b' \rbrace$ in $M$, which would contradict Proposition~\ref{prop:InseparableExact} since $G$ is one ended.
+By way of contradiction, suppose $M_Z$ contains a cut pair.
+Then by Proposition~\ref{prop:SeparableInseparable}, it contains an inseparable cut pair $\{a,b\}$ such that $a$ and $b$ are parabolic points.
+The strategy is to show that there is also a parabolic inseparable cut pair $\{a',b'\}$ in $M$.
+This conclusion would contradict Corollary~\ref{cor:NoParabolicExact} since $G$ is one ended and $M$ is a Peano continuum without cut points by Theorem~\ref{thm:Connected}.